How Contractors Get More Leads in 2026: A Contractor Lead Generation Guide

 Contractor lead generation at a glance

-1. Claim and optimize your free Google Business Profile so you show up in local Search and Maps.
+1. Claim and fully complete your free Google Business Profile so you show up in local Search and Maps.

-5. Ask every happy customer for a review and a referral, on the day you finish the job.
+2. Ask every happy customer for a review and a referral on the day you finish the job.

 What contractor lead generation actually means